head of school's Welcome

 DETERMINATION to succeed in the world of work

 Colleges aren’t just for preparing young people to pass exams.
 They are also for developing the skills and attributes that will allow them to be successful in the employment market and in their chosen careers.
 Our specialist teachers all have experience in the technical and creative industries, and our careers and progression team will work with every student to ensure they have the skills and experience to stand out to employers and universities.
-In the sixth form, every student has a full day each week of dedicated to career development, with opportunities for weekly work placements with our partner companies.
+In the sixth form, every student has a dedicated programme designed to enhance career development, with opportunities for regular work placements with our partner companies.

 Enthusiasm for PROBLEM-SOLVING in real-life projects

 We don’t just teach students the theory of the digital sector: we help them to experience the reality through live project briefs and real commissions.
-Whether it is live-streaming the Mayor’s Green Summit on the BBC website, filming music broadcasts from our Live Lounge, or designing a social media campaign for a local business, UTC students have the chance to do the kind of things that most young people can only dream of, and develop the skills that they need for their future career at the same time.
+Whether it is live-streaming the Mayor’s Green Summit on the BBC website, filming global advertisements from our rooftop pitch, or designing a social media campaign for a local business, UTC students have the chance to do the kind of things that most young people can only dream of, and develop the skills that they need for their future career at the same time.